Osaka with Kids (and Toddlers): Best Things to Do and Family-Friendly Itinerary

 Image Credit: Unsplash

-By the time we rolled into Shin-Osaka Station, we were refreshed and ready to explore.
+By the time we arrived at Shin-Osaka Station, we felt rested and ready to explore.

-• Itami Airport (ITM)—smaller and domestic, perfect for short hops like Tokyo, Okinawa, or Fukuoka.
+Smaller and domestic-only.
+Ideal for short flights from Tokyo, Okinawa, or Fukuoka.

 Both airports connect easily to the city by train, limousine bus, or taxi.
-With kids and luggage, the bus is often the easiest option since it drops you right in front of major hotels and stations.
+With kids and luggage, we often find the limousine bus to be the easiest option — it drops you directly at major hotels and stations, which saves a lot of walking with strollers and bags.

 the view of Osaka subways or trains is a little confusing but convenient, for easy day trips with kids